otalk/getScreenMedia/README.md

 - `"HTTPS_REQUIRED"`

-Because that's a current requirement of Chrome, the only browser that currently supports screensharing.
+Because that's a current requirement of Chrome.

 See the [handling errors section of the getUserMedia lib](https://github.com/HenrikJoreteg/getUserMedia#handling-errors-summary) for details about how errors are handled.